 - 50 g Japanese or Persian cucumber(s) thinly sliced

 - 5 mini tomatoes halved

-- Soak the dried wakame in a bowl of warm water according to the instructions on the packaging.
+- Soak 5 g dried wakame in a bowl of warm water according to the instructions on the packaging.
 (This usually takes 5-10 mins).

-- Wrap the tofu in kitchen paper and microwave it for 1 minute 30 seconds at 600W.
+- Wrap 150 g silken tofu in kitchen paper and microwave it for 1 minute 30 seconds at 600W.
 Allow it to cool slightly before cutting it into bitesize cubes.

-- Drain the water from the wakame and squeeze it thoroughly to remove the excess water.
+- Drain the water from the wakame and squeeze it thoroughly to remove any excess water.

-- Take a mixing bowl and add all of the ingredients (except the bonito flakes) and the dressing and mix until well distributed.
+- Take a mixing bowl and add the rehydrated wakame, 50 g Japanese or Persian cucumber(s), 5 mini tomatoes halved and cubed tofu.
+Add the dressing and mix until well distributed.
 (Mix gently to avoid breaking the tofu too much.
-Alternatively, mix the tofu in last.)
+Alternatively, mix without the tofu and add it last.)